Add a few articles

 * Tests lock in behaviour

-* Tests give you confidence to change someone elses code
+* Tests give you confidence to change someone else’s code

 * [Testing Strategies in a Microservices Architecture](http://martinfowler.com/articles/microservice-testing/) (Martin Fowler) is an awesome resources explaining how to test a service properly.